Counselor Education

 Prerequisites: CNS ED 6200 and SPEC ED 6412.
 This course covers curriculum design and delivery and classroom management for school counselors who are teaching classroom lessons focused on academic, career, and social/emotional content areas.
 The course emphasizes student-centered pedagogies, methods of conducting needs assessments and evaluations of student learning, and differentiation strategies to meet the needs of diverse learners.

-CNS ED 6700 Introduction to Addictive Behaviors and Addiction Counseling: 3 semester hours
+CNS ED 6700 Introduction to Addiction Counseling: 3 semester hours

 CNS ED 6730 Counseling for Loss, Crisis, and Trauma: 3 semester hours